 I found that even the slightest incline would have you slowing down to a walking pace, but I’m too heavy to be riding a 250w e-scooter.
 My teenage daughter could ride it up a steep hill without the motor struggling too much.

-The Eleglide S1 Plus is available exclusively from geekbuying.com.
-The S1 plus uses a powerful 400w brushless rear motor with a 36v 12.5Ah battery, which should give a range of around 20 miles.
+The Eleglide S1 Plus is available from various online retailers.
+The S1 Plus uses a powerful 400w brushless rear motor with a 36v 12.5Ah battery, which should give a range of around 20 miles.
 It’s equipped with a colour display, powerful headlight and rear mechanical disc brakes.
 There are three power modes to choose from: Eco, standard and sport.

 Following on from the huge success of the Xiaomi M365 electric scooter, the Mi 1S uses the same technology but at an even more affordable price.

-Although this e-scooter comes in at £350, I thought it was worth including in this article as it’s a very high quality product from a manufacturer with an excellent reputation.
-Featuring a 250w brushless front motor with 36v 7.6Ah battery, smartphone connectivity and a regenerative braking system, the Xiaomi Mi 1S punches well above its weight when it comes to the latest tech.
+Although this e-scooter comes in at £350, I thought it was worth including in this article as it’s a very high-quality product from a manufacturer with an excellent reputation.
+Featuring a 250w brushless front motor with a 36v 7.6Ah battery, smartphone connectivity and a regenerative braking system, the Xiaomi Mi 1S punches well above its weight when it comes to the latest tech.

-Front and rear lights are complemented by the addition of side light (below the deck) which will increase visibility at night.
-The display has the usually functionality plus there’s bluetooth connectivity, so you can use the partner app.
+Front and rear lights are complemented by the addition of side lights (below the deck) which will increase visibility at night.
+The display has the usual functionality plus there’s Bluetooth connectivity, so you can use the partner app.

 All in all, the Kugoo ES2 is an excellent buy and certainly worth considering if you’re looking for a decent electric scooter for less than £300.

-Top speed is 15.5mph (25km/h) and claimed battery range is 17-22km – there are 3 power levels to chose from using the LED display.
+The top speed is 15.5mph (25km/h) and claimed battery range is 17-22km – there are 3 power levels to choose from using the LED display.
 Braking is done through the motor (electronic) plus the rear mudguard is designed to be used as a secondary brake.